freddyamsterdam/drupal8-docker/README.md

 Keep in mind that if you want to use a different Drupal installation, you may need to make substantial adjustments to both the [Apache Dockerfile](/apache/Dockerfile) and the [Drupal Dockerfile](/drupal/Dockerfile), and potentially other files, too.

 ### 2. Hash salt
-First up, let's generate a hash salt and save it to a file (`.salt`).
+Next up, let's generate a hash salt and save it to a file (`.salt`).

 ```bash
 $ (openssl rand -base64 64 | tr -d '\n') > .salt